ahmadykhan555/staff-challenge-2025/FE/vehicles-dashboard/README.md

 ### State Management

 The decision here was between React-Redux (with toolkit) vs Zustand.
 Though Zustand is a great light-weight option for this coding challenge, redux is a much better choice for enterprise solutions with complex states and big teams.
-To keep this application future-proof I chose react-redux with toolkit for `Stability` and `Structure` which is essential for an enterprise application
+To keep this application future-proof I chose react-redux with toolkit for `Stability` and `Structure` which is essential for an enterprise application.